Sometimes Parents Need a Christmas Miracle

 Maybe the Miracle is in You?

 Jesus, the promised Messiah, comes right up to us in the middle of our broken, dysfunctional, dirty world.
 He comes, no matter how messed up our lives are.
 Our problems don’t scare Him away.
 Nothing can make us an outcast in His eyes.
-He won’t shun or reject the weak.
-With Jesus anything is possible.
+He doesn’t shun or reject the weak.
+With Jesus, anything is possible.
 No one is too far gone.
 He can even do that miracle you’ve been praying for; the one you’ve almost given up on.
 Yes that one.

 Our wayward children need something else … forgiveness.
 They know how much they’ve hurt us.
 They berate themselves more than we know.
 For some, the mountain of guilt is too high to climb.

 Consider the possibly that the miracle you truly need is the one God wants to do in you.
-(Not that He can’t or won’t do one for your child.)
+Not that He can’t or won’t do one for your child.
 If He can take an ugly caterpillar trapped in a cocoon and bring out of it a breathtakingly beautiful butterfly, then He can do the impossible in anyone’s life.

 My daughter Renee loves butterflies.
 One year, for a special birthday outing, she went to an indoor butterfly garden (that’s her in the photo).
 While there, this gorgeous Morphos butterfly landed on her, opened its wings, and remained there.
 Astonished, the staff told her this was rare.
-Tears of joy rolled off my cheeks when Renee sent me this photo.
+Tears of joy rolled down my cheeks when Renee sent me this photo.
 For me, the butterfly symbolized how much God had done in her life, bringing her out of a mess of brokenness and shame, giving her a new life … and me too.

 She is an example of what God can do … so am I.

 Think of the possibilities.
+With God they’re unlimited.

 We’ll keep on waiting, Lord.
 We desperately need a Christmas miracle.